sonalee21/Exploratory-Data-Analysis/Exploratory-Data-Analysis---Retail-main/README.md

 # Exploratory-Data-Analysis---Retail
 ● Performed ‘Exploratory Data Analysis’ on dataset ‘SampleSuperstore’.<br>
-● As a business manager, tried to find out the weak areas where I can work to make more profit.
+● I tried to find out the weak areas so that it is heplful to make more profit for the Superstore.